 There are hundreds to take in.

-Don’t miss the numerous stencils by Buenos Aires-born artist Cartooneros, including “Van Gogh” and “Surviving England on Ten Pounds.”
-Our favourite was the striking face by Dubai-based street artist Fink 22.
+Don’t miss the numerous stencils by Buenos Aires-born artist Cartooneros, including “Van Gogh”and “Surviving England on Ten Pounds.“

-Pure Evil Gallery, run by the eponymous local artist on Leonard Street, is a mecca for independent artists who wear their politics proudly.
+Head on Leonard street, where you’ll find Pure Evil Gallery, run by the eponymous local artist.
+It is a mecca for independent artists who wear their politics proudly.

-Jealous Gallery, on Curtain Road, is a contemporary gallery often focusing on street artists.
-During our last visit, it had an exhibition by Italian-born artist ALO (Aristide Loria).
+Around the corner on Curtain Road is Jealous Gallery.
+A contemporary gallery often focusing on street artists.
+It’s well worth popping your head into, and on our last visit, it had an exhibition by Italian-born artist ALO (Aristide Loria).

-Before heading into New Inn Yard, the walking tour detours to Rivington Street.
-It’s worth the effort as there’s plenty of excellent art, including two Banksy’s.
+Before heading into New Inn Yard, the walk makes a detour.
+It’s well worth the effort as there’s plenty of excellent art, including two Banksys.

-Finally, the colourful heads of French artist Thierry Noir are under the Bash Street sign.
+First up are the colourful heads of French artist Thierry Noir set under the Bash Street sign.
 He became a legend for painting on the Berlin Wall almost every day from 1984-1989.

-On Bateman’s Row, Luap’s Hope was painted in just 3 days and features a pink bear looking depressed.
+Next up is the bridge over Bateman’s Row.
+Luap’s Hope was painted in just 3 days and features a pink bear looking depressed.
 However, his flowers suggest a glimmer of hope might be around the corner.

 New Inn Yard has a tiny little courtyard containing rubbish bins, metal fire escapes, and a whole host of street art.
 The art rotates quickly, but there are plenty of images all over the walls and an evocative Cartoonneros stencil called Putting Putin in the Bin.